-Where are Phlebotomy Techs Employed?
+Where do Phlebotomy Techs Work?

 Phlebotomist Training, Certification and Licensing